AlexanderSutherland/Why-LSTM-Stock-Prediction-is-not-useful/readme.md

 Comparing predicted values with actual values using performance metrics.
 Results
 The results of our experiments, including performance metrics and visualizations, are documented in the results directory.

+Report:
+Explains the short comings of a LSTM when used for Stock Prediction